giuseppefutia/word2vec/README.md

 ```

 ## Word2Vec Implementation Details
 Only the skip-gram model is currently available in this repository.
-In order to test the backward propagation implemented within such model with the gradient check, you can launch the following command:
+In order to test with gradient check the backward propagation implemented within such model, you can launch the following command:

 ```
 python word2vec.py